kieranbow/CPU_RayTracing/README.md

 - Physically Based sky-box

 ## Instructions
 In order to build this project for debug or release, assimp-vc142-mtd.dll from CPU_RayTracing\AT_CPU_RayTracing\dll needs to be place inside CPU_RayTracing\x64\Debug or CPU_RayTracing\x64\Release.
+As well, the asset folder from CPU_RayTracing\AT_CPU_RayTracing\Assets will need to be copied to CPU_RayTracing\x64\Release to allow the release build to find the assets.

 ## Screenshots
 ![Sunset](https://github.com/kieranbow/CPU_RayTracing/blob/main/Images/sunset.png)